-A Network Functions Virtualization (NFV) cloud is a datacenter and network built to host, deploy, and service virtual network functions (VNFs) using a cloud network.
-This is also known as an NFV Cloud.
+A network functions virtualization (NFV) cloud is a data center and network built to host, deploy, and service virtual network functions (VNFs) using a cloud network.

-Prior to the advent of the NFV, operators build application-specific networks using proprietary hardware.
-For example, to deploy a firewall service or a Wide Area Network (WAN) service, the operator installed specific customer premises equipment (CPE) to deliver the service.
-Using an NFV software model, the operator can install NFV servers and software in the data center, and then extend those VNFs and services to the customer using software.
+Prior to the advent of NFV, operators built application-specific networks using proprietary hardware.
+For example, to deploy a firewall service or a WAN service, the operator installed specific customer premises equipment (CPE) to deliver the service.
+Using an NFV software model, the operator can install NFV servers and software in the data center and then extend those VNFs and services to the customer using software.

-The advantage of using an NFV cloud is that service providers can more quickly roll out new services and VNFs using software rather than specialized hardware networks.
+Essentially, the advantage of using an NFV cloud is that service providers can more quickly roll out new services and VNFs using software rather than buying and installing specialized hardware.

 The NFV cloud model is becoming increasingly more popular as network operators and service providers look for more agile and flexible ways to launch new services, especially enterprise services using VNFs.

-Enterprise VNF services might include WAN access, WAN optimization, load-balancing, IP-VPN, and virtual firewalls, among many others.
+Enterprise VNF services can include contextual routing, SD-WAN access, next-generation firewall, and multi-tenancy among others.

 There are some criticisms about basic VNFs and their limitations, including: